 The bounce rate is the percentage of email addresses that did not receive your message and that are returned by the recipient’s server.
 While there is a natural attrition for individuals that delete or close out their email accounts, your bounce rate should stay low from email to email.
 If you notice a significant jump in your rate or if you’re maintaining a comparatively higher rate, this could indicate an issue with your email platform or your email addresses.
-According to the 2018 Blackbaud Luminate Online Benchmark Report, each usable email address on your list is worth about $14.23 in annual revenue, a 5.1% increase in value compared to 2019.
+According to the Blackbaud Luminate Online Benchmark Report 2019, each usable email address on your list is worth about $14.90 in annual revenue, a 5.1% increase in value compared to 2019.
 If your bounce rate is high, faulty email addresses could have you missing out on potential fundraising dollars.
 You should maintain good data health standards for your constituent records management (CRM) systems and mitigate as many human errors as possible, like misspellings or errors in manual data entry.

 Year after year, email continues to bring in fundraising dollars while communicating missions, and your conversion rate is an invaluable measure of that effort.
 The email conversion rate is the percentage of email recipients that responded to a call to action embedded in an email.
 This often relates to a donation ask but could also include a response to an event invitation or a volunteer sign-up.
 The conversion rate is often automatically calculated by the email platform that you use, but you can also calculate this yourself by dividing the total number of email recipients by the total number of actions (donations, sign-ups, etc.).

-According to the 2018 Blackbaud Luminate Online Benchmark Report, 18.4% of nonprofits inspired their email lists to donate in 2018, and conversion rates for fundraising appeals remained steady.
+According to the Blackbaud Luminate Online Benchmark Report, the year-over-year change for conversion rates for fundraising appeals remained steady in 2019.
 As you might guess, conversion rates are intimately tied to your call to action.
 You’ll want to be certain that your call to action is easy to find, clearly written, and intriguing enough for your supporters to act on.